AllenDowney/EqualityWEF/HALE/data_inventory.md

    - **Years**: 2019
    - **Countries**: 180
    - **Sex categories**: Both sexes, Female, Male
-   - **Status**: ✅ Recommended - age-standardized, good country coverage, most recent data available
+   - **Status**: ⚠️ Downloaded but not used in final model - replaced with IHME Alcohol Use Disorders (B.7.1) for better temporal coverage
    - **Note**: Age-standardized rates match HALE methodology.
+This indicator uses **Population Attributable Fraction (PAF)** methodology to estimate **all deaths where alcohol is a contributing factor**, including:
+     - Direct alcohol-related deaths (alcohol poisoning, alcohol dependence syndrome, alcohol withdrawal)
+     - Indirect alcohol-related deaths where alcohol is a contributing factor:
+       - Liver disease (cirrhosis, alcoholic liver disease)
+       - Some cancers (oral, pharyngeal, esophageal, liver, colorectal, breast)
+       - Accidents and injuries (road traffic crashes, falls, drownings) where alcohol was involved
+       - Violence (homicide, suicide) where alcohol was a contributing factor
+       - Cardiovascular diseases where alcohol contributed
+       - Other conditions where alcohol is a risk factor
+   - **Definitional Difference from IHME**: WHO's "alcohol-attributable" definition is much broader than IHME's "alcohol use disorders" definition.
+WHO includes indirect alcohol-related deaths (e.g., liver disease deaths attributable to alcohol, even if liver disease is listed as the primary cause), while IHME only includes deaths where alcohol use disorders are the primary cause of death.
+This explains why WHO alcohol gap values are much higher than IHME values (e.g., USA: 38.8 vs 5.54, an 86% difference).
+See `alcohol_data_comparison.md` for detailed explanation.
-This indicator captures all alcohol-attributable deaths (not just alcohol use disorders), providing a broader measure of alcohol's impact on mortality.
-Only has data for 2019, which limits temporal analysis but provides a good snapshot for cross-country comparison.
+   - **Limitation**: Only has data for 2019, which limits temporal analysis but provides a good snapshot for cross-country comparison.

 2. **SA_0000001437** - Age-standardized death rates, alcohol use disorders, per 100,000
    - **Records**: 714